RobotExMachina/Machina.NET/README.md

 # RobotControl
-A generic library for robot control operations
+A library for action + state-based robot control.